Snowflake

 Warning: If a stream goes stale, Replicant drops and recreates the stream.
 This might cause data loss.
 So we highly recommend that you take necessary measures so that streams don’t become stale.

-I. Set up Connection Configuration #
+I. Set up connection configuration #

 1. From $REPLICANT_HOME, navigate to the sample connection configuration file: